-THAT the staff prepare draft amendments to Business Licence and Regulation Bylaw No, 1128, 2018 and Zoning Bylaw No. 1115, 2017 to allow "Home Occupation" business activities in all residential zones for those businesses who do not receive customers at their place of business.
+THAT the staff prepare draft amendments to Business Licence and Regulation Bylaw No, 1128, 2018 and Zoning Bylaw No. 1115, 2017 to allow "Home Occupation" business activities in all residential zones for those businesses who do not receive customers, or have employees attend, at their place of business.